 Laws Governing Art Consignment

-Art consignment comes with a lot of risks.
+Keep in mind, art consignment comes with a lot of risks.
 Three types of laws protect consignors: the Uniform Commercial Code, state consignment laws, and written art consignment agreements.

 Uniform Commercial Code